 Wix is a great choice for any kind of site, but it's especially good if you want to build an interactive site with lots of images.
 It's a drag&drop builder that offers huge customization options.
 Wix comes with hundreds of free templates you can use as is or build upon them.
 This website builder has many options, so at first it might look hard to deal with, but once you get used to it, you will see it's a really user-friendly tool.
 The basic functionality of Wix is free, as well as most of the advanced tools (shopping cart, promotion tools, widgets), but this is because it comes with ads.
 If you want to get rid of ads, you can upgrade to one of its paid packages.

 Shopify is your best choice if you plan to run an online store and you are serious about it.
+Look at the huge collection of Shopify online store 2.0 themes for all types of business.
 Shopify comes with a free 14 day trial, after which you either switch to a paid plan (ranging from $29 to $179 at the time of the writing of this article), or go elsewhere.
 Even most of the paid plans come with a 1 or 2 per cent transaction fee, which means you really need to have a solid business in order to justify the expenses.
 However, aside from that, Shopify is really awesome because it not only provides a plethora of templates, promotional tools, etc. but it also handles payment, invoicing, fulfillment, and shipping, so you can concentrate your efforts on building your store, not on the administrative chores related to running it.

 Homestead is one more advanced website builder (and beyond) to consider.
 Similarly to Shoppify, it comes with a free trial and 3 paid plans (ranging from $4.99 to $59.99 a month).
 Homestead offers a lot - hundreds of customizable templates, over 1.1 million royalty free images, e-commerce and promotion tools, though for its price its features seem kind of limited.
 In other words, Homestead isn't for those of you who want a quick and cheap builder because most of the paid functionality here you can find elsewhere for free, but since it's a comprehensive solution, if you want everything under one roof, Homestead is a good choice.